 Dawson Foundation Repair utilizes only one method of foundation repair, the Bell Bottom Pier method.
 There is a simple reason for using this method exclusively – it works and it is permanent.
 This method of pouring concrete into excavated holes and reinforcing the concrete with steel rebar is the same conceptual method used to build support columns for highway overpasses and bridges.
 It is a time-tested and proven method.
 There are other repair methods available and they all have significant disadvantages.
 Please click on the following link to compare methods of foundation repair for more information.

-For more information about Dawson Foundation Repair's Taylor services, see the following:
+For more information about Foundation Repair in Taylor, Texas, see the following:

 Taylor / Austin Soil Characteristics As They Affect Foundation Repair

 The Austin metro area has limestone formations, bluffs, rock outcroppings, chalk and a wide variety of soils including loam, clay and gravel.
 Of these characteristics, the clay soils present the greatest problem to homeowners because they tend to drastically shrink and swell with changes in the weather.
 The soil types change dramatically from west to east in the Austin area.
 In general, the western area of Austin and Travis county are situated on the edge of the Edwards Plateau and its limestone foundation.

 This western area has far fewer residential foundation repair problems because of this limestone base.
 In the central part of the county, the Colorado River drainage system begins and the soil composition changes into a mixture of limestone, chalk and clay.
 Moving eastward, the soil composition becomes a mixture of topsoil and clay which expands and contracts depending on the water level of the soil.
 These shifts in soil conditions present many challenges to homeowners by creating cracks in their home’s concrete slab which can only be fixed with professional foundation repair.